 - General Promotional Examinations: Permanent and probationary workers who have served at least six months in such status prior to the date of the examination are eligible to compete.
 Persons who have been laid off and whose names are on a reemployment list are also eligible provided they had served at least six months prior to lay off.

 Persons in unclassified positions, who previously held positions in the classified service and who did not have a break in County service between the classified and unclassified appointments are eligible to compete provided that they have at least 6 months total service prior to the final date to file an application.

-If, at the time of termination, a worker’s name appears on a promotional eligible list, his/her name shall be removed from the promotional list and placed on the open general eligible list for that classification in accordance with his/her final score.
+- If, at the time of termination, a worker’s name appears on a promotional eligible list, their name shall be removed from the promotional list and placed on the open general eligible list for that classification in accordance with their final score.

 Permanent workers promoted to a higher classification shall undergo the probationary period prescribed for the higher classification, except for workers in flexibly-staffed positions will not be required to serve a second probationary period when moving to the higher classification.

 Workers demoted during a new probationary period shall have the right to demote to their former classification in their former department if a vacancy in their former classification exists.
 If no vacancy exists, such workers shall be placed in the longest standing vacancy, as determined by the requisition form date, County-wide.
 Should the longest standing vacancy entail “unusual” work hours, the worker shall have the one-time option of returning to the second longest standing vacancy should one exist. (“Unusual” shall mean work hours or work week dissimilar to those of the position from which or to which the worker was promoted.)
 If no vacancy exists, such workers shall displace the least senior worker as determined by Section 15.
 If no less senior position exists, then the worker shall be removed from County service.